-You have the opportunity to shower every day from 6:45 a.m. to 7:30 a.m. and 6:00 p.m. to 7:00 p.m. when you are housed in a block and from 6:00 a.m. to 11:00 p.m. when you are housed in a dorm (except during meal and count times).
+You have the opportunity to shower every day (after dinner tray pick-up) from approximately 5:45 p.m. to 9:00 p.m. when you are housed in a block and from 6:00 a.m. to 10:00 p.m. when you are housed in a dorm (except during meal and count times).
 You are required to shower at least two times each week unless you are an inmate worker.
 Inmate workers are required to shower daily.
-Workers who handle food as part of their assignment (servers and kitchen workers) will shave daily.
+Workers who handle food as part of their assignment (servers and kitchen workers) who have facial hair must wear a facial hair covering while around any food items.